Feature Articles: Budgeting & Saving

 Lucy Schrader, Associate State Specialist and Building Strong Families Program Coordinator, Personal Financial Planning, University of Missouri Extension

 With a push toward consuming less and making better use of the resources we already have, here are some ideas on reusing school supplies.

 Spiral and composition notebooks

-Other possible items to reuse if they are in good condition:
+Other supplies to reuse if they are in good condition:

 - school boxes

 - pink erasers (still work even if partly used)